eddiepal/cypress-testrail-reporter/README.md

 **groupId**: _string_ (optional: needs "includeAllInTestRun": false ) A comma separated list of IDs of the sections/groups.
 When you set `CYPRESS_TESTRAIL_REPORTER_GROUPID` in runtime environment variables, this option would be overwritten with it.

 **filter**: _string_ (optional: needs "includeAllInTestRun": false) Only return cases with matching filter string in the case title

+**runId**: _number_ will aggregate the test cases to the test run ID entered.
+When you set `CYPRESS_TESTRAIL_REPORTER_RUNID` in runtime environment variables, this option would be overwritten with it.

 ## Multiple suite